cdsittampalam/documentation/docs/FAQ.md

 ### How do I resend a withdrawal approval request?

 Resending a withdrawal approval request is useful in situations where an individual custodian has not responded to a request.
-Thus the approval is in a pending state.
+Thus, the approval is in a pending state.

 1. Click the Approvals icon.